 Myo-functional appliances are removable or fixed, and successful in helping to re position the jaws, especially for the child or teen with lower jaws that are too far back.
 These appliances help train the lower jaw to grow more forward, thus improving oral function.

 Treatment of adults and teens falls into two main categories:

 - Invisible braces (Invisalign)

-Consisting of a series of thin, clear, plastic coverings that slip over the teeth and provide incremental correction of crowded teeth, Invisalign braces are worn full-time with the exception of mealtime and when brushing.
-The advantage of Invisalign: more esthetically pleasing, and more stable in the correction of the TMD patient.
+Consisting of a series of thin, clear, plastic coverings that slip over the teeth and provide incremental correction of crowded teeth, Invisalign connective aligner are worn full-time with the exception of mealtime and when brushing.
+The advantage of Invisalign: more aesthetically pleasing, and may be comfortable during correction of the TMD patient.
 This is due to its “mouth-guard protection effect” on the jaw.
-Invisalign is limited, however, to treating only certain kinds of orthodontic problems and usually takes longer to achieve targeted correction than conventional orthodontics.
 The decision to treat with Invisalign can only be determined after a comprehensive diagnosis has been completed.